jimmoores/quandl4j/README.md

 Quandl4J : A Quandl library for Java
 ====================================
-**NEWS: 1.4.1 released
+**NEWS: 1.4.2 released
-This is a bug fix release, @Olivier-92 reported a resource leak that affects those using RESTEasy as a JAX-RS provider.
-The request objects are now closed as required.
-Thanks to @Olivier-92 for not only reporting the issue, but also providing the fix!
+This is a minor tweak release, just updating the jackson-datatype-json-org dependency version so it can be used in AWS at the request of user William Farrugia.
+Thanks for the suggestion!

 More details can be found in the [release notes](https://github.com/jimmoores/quandl4j/blob/master/RELEASE-NOTES.md).